Coming

 Timeline: The Learning and Skills Mentor Apprenticeship will typically take 12 months to complete with the end point assessment undertaken in the final 3 months of the apprenticeship.

-For additional information about this apprenticeship EPA check out the Learning and Skills Mentor apprenticeship End Point Assessment Plan.
+For additional information about this apprenticeship Assessment check out the Learning and Skills Mentor apprenticeship Assessment Plan.

 Assessment methods